 February 6, 2012—“Filmmaking as Social Innovation”: A panel discussion with three award-winning filmmakers who use the power of media to promote social change.
 Featuring David France, producer, director, and writer of How to Survive a Plague and contributing editor of GQ and New York magazine; Linda Goode Bryant, co-producer, director, and writer of Flag Wars and founder of the Active Citizen Project and Project EATS; and Robin Hayes, producer and director of Beautiful Me(s) and professor at The New School for Public Engagement.
 Moderated by Tony Whitfield, associate dean for Civic Engagement at Parsons The New School for Design.

 The New School is home to a host of creative initiatives and research laboratories with a focus on social innovation.
-Some of these projects include:
+These projects include:

 Design for Social Innovation and Sustainability (DESIS) Lab